Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution in the jacobian of a curve

 (2) If the curve $C$ has gonality at least~$5$, then the inclusions

 can be deduced without appealing to Proposition~\ref{pr-finite-ab-2}.
-Indeed, the immersion~$s$ is then a $4$-Sidon morphism by Proposition~\ref{pr-sidon-morphisms}, (3), and Proposition~\ref{pr-sidon-moments1}, (2) then shows that $\garith{M}$ (and hence also~$\ggeo{M}$, as before) contains $\SL_d$.
+Indeed, the immersion~$s_{\Delta}$ is then a $4$-Sidon morphism by Proposition~\ref{pr-sidon-morphisms}\,(3), so we deduce from Proposition~\ref{pr-sidon-moments1}\,(2) that $\garith{M}$ (and hence also~$\ggeo{M}$, as before) contains $\SL_d$.
 (Precisely, we are in the excluded case of this statement, but we can observe that there are only finitely many ramified characters here, and that the assumption implies that the genus of~$C$ is at least five, so that the contribution to the $8$-th moment of the ramified characters is

 so that we do obtain the correct $8$-th moment.) \end{remark}